MohamedRadwan-DevOps/Azure-DevOps-Study-Group/code-of-conduct.md

 - Actions vs. suggestions
 - Deep reading and attention to details
 - Do your homework first before asking for help or for more info
-- Welling to help before seeking recognition
+- Willing to help before seeking recognition
 - Quality of contribution
-- Welling and looking for feedback even if it’s not very good :-)
+- Willing and looking for feedback even if it’s not very good :-)
 - Community only opens the door, you have to walk through it

 ## Can I ask any question regarding any subject outside the session topic?